 Unity can skin every vertex with one, two or four bones.
 Using four bones gives the best results but this comes with a higher processing overhead.
 Games commonly use two bone weights, which is a good compromise between visual quality and performance.

-If the Quality is set to Auto, the Blend Weights value from the Quality Settings are used.
+If the Quality is set to Auto, Unity uses the Blend Weights value from the settings on the Quality window.
 This allows end-users to choose the quality setting themselves and get the desired balance of animation quality and framerate.

 By default, skinned Meshes that are not visible to any camera are not updated.
 The skinning is not updated until the Mesh comes back on screen.
 This is done to save system resources.